Rajneesh1040/Appliances-Energy-dataset/README.md

 ### Description

-Experimental data used to create regression models of appliances energy use in a low energy building.

-### Summary

-Experimental data used to create regression models of appliances energy use in a low energy building.
+Experimental data used to create regression models of appliance energy use in a low-energy building.

 ## Data Source
 - **UCI Machine Repository**